dataiku/dss-plugin-model-data-compliance/README.md

 # Model Data Compliance

-⚠️ Starting with DSS version 14 this plugin is considered \"deprecated\".
+⚠️ Starting with DSS version 14 this plugin is considered "deprecated".

 For proper monitoring of deployed ML models, a considerate data scientist/ML engineer want to check new data looks like training data.